The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Fitting the log-distance ratios

 To `fit' the log-distance ratio, we generate 1001 uniformly distributed candidate values for the log-distance ratio of each galaxy in the range [$-$1.5,1.5] and compute the log-likelihood for each.
 We then combine this with a flat prior on the log-distance ratio and normalise to obtain a finely tabulated posterior PDF for each galaxy, $P(\eta_{n} | r_{n}$, $s_{n}$, $i_{n}$, $\boldsymbol{\bar{x}}$, $\boldsymbol{\mathsf{C}}_{n})$.
 Summary statistics are then produced by assuming the posterior PDF of each galaxy can be represented by a skew-normal distribution \citep{OHagan1976,Azzalini1985} with location ($\xi_{n}$), scale ($\omega_{n}$) and shape ($\alpha_{n}$) parameters

 where $\mathrm{erf}(z)$ is the error function.
-We find that this distribution provides an excellent representation of the SDSS galaxy posteriors.
+We find that this distribution provides an excellent representation of the SDSS galaxy posteriors, and captures the small skew in the log-distance ratio PDFs that arises from the $f_{n}$ correction for the selection function described below.
 Example PDFs and corresponding skew-normal distributions are shown in Figure~\ref{fig:logdists}, where we purposely plot the objects with the largest/smallest skewness and mean, and the largest uncertainty.
 A similar distribution was used in \cite{Springob2014}.
 The location, scale, and shape parameters for each galaxy can be estimated from the mean ($\langle \eta_{n} \rangle$), standard deviation ($\sigma_{\eta_{n}}$) and skewness ($\gamma_{n}$) of the tabulated posteriors using the following relations,

 When $\alpha_{n}$\,=\,0, Eq.~\ref{eq:skewnormal} reduces to a normal distribution with the mean and standard deviation used above.
 Though the $\alpha_{n}$ values shown in Figure~\ref{fig:logdists} are consistently non-zero, the skewness of the SDSS galaxies is small enough that it will likely have a negligible effect on subsequent analyses of our catalogue, but we recommend confirming this where possible.